NMChamal/to-do-task-manager/README.md

 2. Run `npm install` in the root directory to install all dependencies for both frontend and backend.
 3. Run `npm run dev` in the root directory to start both the frontend and backend servers concurrently.
 4. The frontend will be available at `http://localhost:5173` and the backend at `http://localhost:3000`.

+## API Documentation

+This project uses Swagger for API documentation.
+The documentation is available at `http://localhost:3000/api-docs` when the backend server is running.

 ## Test Results